Immigration

 Answer: Select "Yes, I meet an exception from submitting a provincial or territorial letter”.

-If you see a requirement for proof of PAL exemption in your online document checklist, you can write a brief letter of explanation to upload there.
+If you see a requirement for proof of PAL exemption in your online document checklist, you can write a brief letter of explanation to upload there, along with a copy of your valid study permit.

 Want to learn more?